Mark W. Clark: In film

-Clark was portrayed by William Schallert in Ike: The War Years.
+Clark was portrayed by William Schallert in the 1979 television miniseries Ike: The War Years.

-Clark is portrayed by Robert Ryan in Anzio (film) under the pseudonym “General Carson”.

-General Clark was referred to in the MASH television series, season 11, episode 3: Foreign Affairs.
-In the episode he created a program that awarded an enemy soldier $100,000 and US citizenship.
+General Clark was referred to in the television series M*A*S*H, season 11, episode 3: "Foreign Affairs".
+In the episode, he created a program that awarded an enemy soldier $100,000 and U.S. citizenship for landing an enemy plane in friendly territory and surrendering.